Construction Equipment Rental or Purchase: How to decide what’s best for your business

 - You can control the costs related with fleet management instead of paying for it in a rental price, but this will take a skill set that may not be available within your organization now, which will require new employees and a new aspect to your business.
 It may be a good way to expand your business, but you also need the ongoing business to expand.

 - You’ll have the purchased equipment for the sole use of your business, but there is downtime to deal with whether it is for maintenance, repairs or the inevitable end-of-life for a piece of equipment.
-Renting puts all this uncertainty on the shoulders of the rental company.
+Renting puts all this uncertainty on the shoulders of the construction equipment rental company.

 - While there are a number of tax deductions from the purchase of new equipment, rental expenses are also an accounting deduction which can often be passed on directly to the customer or as a general business expense.
 They provide a clear number to help estimate the exact cost of equipment use for a job.